 Meet the Creative Communities partner panel

-Creative Communities was created in partnership with the Marketing Trust.
+The RSA created Creative Communities in partnership with the Marketing Trust.
 The Trust promotes education, training and research into the art and science of marketing and provides grants to individuals and organisations for projects that advance those skills.

 Their panel will include: